jdheyburn/jdheyburn.co.uk/content/posts/who-goes-blogging-3-deployment-methods.md

   matrix:
     secure: REDACTED
 ```

-These settings here all refer to the build environment that we'd like our project to build on.

 `dist` specifies what platform Travis should build the project on.
 In this case `xenial` refers to Ubuntu 16.04, which is a Linux distribution.
 There are [several others](https://docs.travis-ci.com/user/reference/overview/) to choose from and more likely than not you'll want the platform to be Linux.
 However if you had a Windows application written in `.NET` then you would likely want it built on a Windows Server since that is what supports it.